Xyfir/Documentation/xyfir-annotations/help.md

 > The quick **brown fox** jumps over the *lazy dog*.

-As you can see there are two different sets of specially formatted text within the content.
+As you can see there are two different sets of specially formatted text within the normally-formatted content.
 In this instance you could create a search for `jumps over the` or `brown fox`, but you *should not* create a search for `quick brown fox` or `the lazy dog` because when the ebook reader searches through the content there will be hidden special characters that signify the formatted text, and they will break your search.

 For example, in an ebook format that uses HTML, that same text might look like: